TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 If none of these suit you, don’t fret!
 Ask your school’s study abroad advisor.

-Once you’re accepted into a study abroad program, the slew of paperwork commences.
-If you study at an American institution, you have to obtain your visa through Campus France.
-I wish someone had warned me how fastidious the process would be, although ISEP has a very helpful guide.
-At the DC Consulate, I ended up paying just $68 for a long-stay visa, which lets you travel all over the Schengen area.
+Once accepted into a study abroad program, the slew of paperwork commences.
+If you study at an American institution, you must obtain your visa through Campus France.
+I wish someone had warned me how meticulous the process would be, although ISEP has a helpful guide.
+At the D.C.
+Consulate, I paid just $68 for a long-stay visa, which allows you to travel all over the Schengen area.

-When you arrive in France, you’re required to pay 213 euros for sécurité sociale health insurance.
-If you’re staying for a year, you also have to pay OFII immigration fees and get a medical checkup.
+When you arrive in France as a student, you must pay 213 euros for sécurité sociale health insurance.
+If you’re staying for a year, you must OFII immigration fees and get a medical checkup.

 Adapting and Adjusting

 Getting over jetlag is the easy part.
 You only have to do it once.
-Adjusting to cultural and educational differences is the hard part, because all you can do is adapt.
+Adjusting to cultural and educational differences is hard because all you can do is adapt.
 But it doesn’t take long to familiarize yourself with a city and eventually call it home.
-Before you know it, you’ll figure out the quickest routes to class, the best places for lunch, and the tastiest gelato shops.
+Before you know it, you’ll determine the quickest routes to class, the best places for lunch, and the tastiest gelato shops.

-I strongly recommend keeping a journal, a blog, or both, so you won’t have to repeatedly tell everyone what you’re doing.
-I had two blogs, an official one that chronicled my realizations and travels, and a personal one that recorded my thoughts and smaller, day-to-day occurrences.
-You’ll thank yourself when you get back home, because as much as you want to think that your memory is perfect, the lesser moments will slip from your mind.
-Having a cashier tell you “Tu as un bel accent!” (“You have a pretty accent!”) is just as important as stepping foot into the Coliseum during spring break.
+I strongly recommend keeping a journal, a blog, or both so you won’t have to repeatedly tell everyone what you’re doing.
+I had two blogs, an official one that chronicled my realizations and travels and a personal one that recorded my thoughts and day-to-day occurrences.
+You’ll thank yourself when you get back home because as much as you want to think that your memory is perfect, the lesser moments will slip from your mind.
+Having a cashier tell you, “Tu as un bel accent!” (“You have a pretty accent!”) is just as important as stepping foot into the Coliseum during spring break.

 Getting to Know the City